Skip to main content

 What does a jellyfish sting look like?

-The symptoms of a jellyfish sting usually include an itchy, painful rash, which blisters, before filling with pus and rupturing.
+The symptoms of a jellyfish sting usually include an itchy, sometimes painful rash.
+If more severe this rash may blister, before filling with pus and rupturing.

 The jellyfish might also leave a print of its tentacle, which usually shows in red, brown, or purple marks.
 The skin will feel very sensitive and sore.